 Let us begin with the 11 best climber plants

-Bougainvillaea is a hardy plant and can be grown in any condition in India.
+Bougainvillaea is a hardy plant and can be grown in any condition.

 It requires full sun and flowering will not occur in shady areas.
 It can tolerate hot and dry conditions.
 Moderate watering works just fine.

 It can be grown up a trellis, trained up the arches and pergolas, on the roof or side of the wall, balconies, etc. The flowering continues to be produced throughout the year although more during dry spells.

 It requires well-drained soil.
 Regular pruning helps in new growth and keeps it maintained as bougainvillaea grow quite fast, and unless pruned, become a tangled mass of new and old growth.

 There are many varieties and colors of bougainvillaea to choose from.

 Money plant is also known as golden pothos, devil’s ivy etc.

 It is an excellent climber which can be used to adorn both indoors and outdoors.
 It has the ability to grow quite well and gives spectacular foliage.

 It requires bright filtered light.
 They love humidity and like well-drained soil.
 It is known to clean the air from toxins like formaldehyde, benzene, xylene, and toluene.